effectivehomeoffice/effectivehomeoffice.com/README.md

 ### Wi-Fi

-Avoid Wi-Fi, if you can.
 Connection disruptions are annoying for everyone.

-Use a simple [Cat 7 ethernet cable](https://www.amazon.com/AmazonBasics-Network-Ethernet-Patch-Cable/dp/B013PUMX8I) to connect your computer to your router.
+For a reliable and fast connection, use a [Cat 7 ethernet cable](https://www.amazon.com/AmazonBasics-Network-Ethernet-Patch-Cable/dp/B013PUMX8I) to connect your computer to your router.
-This provides a reliable and fast connection.

-If you cannot use an ethernet cable, evaluate [Power-line communication](https://en.avm.de/products/fritzpowerline/fritzpowerline-1240e-wlan-set/), which is still more reliable than Wi-Fi.
+If you have to resort to Wi-Fi, invest, for the sake of your team, in high quality access points.

-If you need better Wi-Fi, we recommend Ubiquiti [Unifi](https://unifi-network.ui.com/) and [Amplifi](https://amplifi.com/).
+We recommend Ubiquiti [Unifi](https://unifi-network.ui.com/) and [Amplifi](https://amplifi.com/).

 ### iPad